Mapping in R

 "Administrative", "Academic")

-In the script above you provided a description of each building that can be used to identify the purpose of the building when the cursor hovers over the point.
-This could have been completed in a previous step instead of removing the column.
+In the script above we provided a description of each building that can be used to identify the purpose of the building when the cursor hovers over the point as well as a unique color values.
+Additionally, we can add a scalebar by using the addScaleBar() function.

 leaflet(campus_points) %>%